-- For projects that have been granted funding before 2019, applications for an extended period of use must be addressed to Ann-Charlott Karlsson at Södertörn University.
+- For projects that have been granted funding before 2019, applications for grant availability period must be addressed to Ann-Charlott Karlsson at Södertörn University.
 The application should be sent by e-mail to email@example.com, stating the specific reasons for extension and a general plan for how and when the research project is intended to be completed (there is no special form).

-- For all projects, irrespective of the year of the grant award, questions of academic nature applying to extension of the grant period, such as for example replacement of the project manager or a project participant, must be addressed to the Foundation’s secretariat.
+- For all projects, irrespective of the year of the grant award, questions of academic nature applying to grant availability period, such as for example replacement of the project manager or a project participant, must be addressed to the Foundation’s secretariat.

 19. How should I issue my final report on grants from the Foundation?

-Within four months after the period for using a project grant has ended, a final report comprising a financial and an scientific part must be sent in to the Foundation.
+Within four months after the period for using a grant availability period has ended, a final report comprising a financial and an scientific part must be sent in to the Foundation.
 The final report must be submitted electronically in the Foundation’s application system.